SherG/cool-iron/blog/quit-facebook.md

 In the meantime, unfortunately, we'll be treated to the continuing spectacle of our Kabuki politicians on the right and left grilling Zuckerberg in public, and fighting for greater control of Facebook, a powerful platform.

-This signs of this political struggle are across Facebook's newsfeeds -- a big turn-off.
+The signs of this political struggle span Facebook's newsfeeds — a big turn-off.

 ## In Sum

 Mr. Zuckerberg, thanks for the good times.
 I've had a lot of laughs and fun on Facebook, sharing photos and humor.
 I've played games.
 I've enjoyed seeing my friends' updates and having conversations as well as learning things from my brainy friends' Facebook Notes.

-But conversation fails to feel natural (or appealing) knowing every word you're typing is being watched and weighted, just in case your ideas need to be disapproved of by a bureaucratic functionary or its algorithmic stand-in.
+But conversation fails to feel natural (or appealing) knowing every word you're typing is being watched and weighed, just in case your ideas need to be disapproved of by a bureaucratic functionary or its algorithmic stand-in.

 No thanks.